- Vendor Preliminary Assessment

 The platform obtains financial health data of all your key vendor partners to ensure you stay on top.

-AML, PEP, SANCTIONS
+ADVERSE MEDIA INSIGHTS, PEP, SANCTIONS

 The platform screens vendors for any Adverse Media, Good and Bad press and monitors the reputation.